 Colorado law does not require private employers to provide employees with either paid or unpaid holiday leave.
 In Colorado, a private employer can require an employee to work holidays.
-An employer does not have to pay an employee premium pay, such as one and a half (1½) times the regular rate, for working on holidays, unless such time worked qualifies the employee for overtime CO DOL.
-If a private employer chooses to provide either paid or unpaid holiday leave, it must comply with the terms of its established policy or employment contract.
+An employer does not have to pay an employee premium pay, such as one and a half (1½) times the regular rate, for working on holidays, unless such time worked qualifies the employee for overtime CO Department of Labor and Employment – Holiday Leave If a private employer chooses to provide either paid or unpaid holiday leave, it must comply with the terms of its established policy or employment contract.

 Visit our Colorado State Holidays page for a list of holidays recognized and observed by the state of Colorado as well as information regarding state laws governing holiday leave for public employers and employees.